-Long-term Fellowships for established scientists, post-doctorate fellows, and public health officials (2 months, 6 months, and 12 months).
+Medium- to Long-term Fellowships for established scientists, post-doctorate fellows, and public health officials (2 months, 6 months, and 12 months).

-Long term fellowships are available to:
+Fellowships are available to:

-- Post-doctoral research fellows
+- Post-doctoral Research Fellows

 - Public Health Officials

-- International Livestock Research Institute (ILRI)
+- International Livestock Research Institute (ILRI), Nairobi, Kenya

 We can only provide long-term fellowships by collaborating with key funders.
 The Rockefeller Foundation provided a grant to Stellenbosch University that supports these fellowships.
-In addition, we also receive support from Africa CDC to identify fellows and support some of their travel costs.
+In addition, we also receive support from Africa CDC and WHO AFRO to identify fellows and support some of their travel costs.
 However, this is only the beginning and we are looking for new partners, funders, and philanthropists to advance this fellowship project.

 Below are some photographs of the CERI site in Stellenbosch, KRISP in Durban and ACEGID in Nigeria, and ILRI in Kenya.